brongo/recolorHelper/README.md

 It will automatically reset .decl color values to 0.0001, eliminating the tedious work of going through each .decl file and changing these line-by-line. **Some manual work is still required.** See the section titled "*What this tool DOES NOT do.*"

-This tool was designed/tested for weapons and pickups only, but it may work on other things with the same color types.

 __*Important:*__ Make sure you have a backup of your .decl files.
 This tool does not take backups.
 It will directly overwrite the files it is used on.
 I do not take responsibility for any file corruption or loss of data that may occur.

 ## What This Tool Does